20 Hockey Scholarships and Grants Most Families Don't Know About

 - Apply: allkidsplay.org

-The income thresholds are more generous than you'd expect.
+Income thresholds are more generous than many families assume.
 A family of four in many states qualifies for partial grants at household incomes up to $75,000-$90,000.

 3. Black Bear Youth Hockey Foundation

 Run by Black Bear Sports Group, which operates rinks and hockey programs nationally.
-They've distributed over $250,000 since launching in 2020.
+The foundation has distributed over $250,000 since launching in 2020.

 - Amount: Approximately $700 per recipient (based on $44,900 distributed to 64 recipients in 2023-24)

-- Eligibility: Players 18 and under who demonstrate financial need and play within Black Bear's network of programs
+- Eligibility: Players 18 and under demonstrating financial need who play within Black Bear's network of programs

 - Deadline: September 15 annually, with recipients notified by October 10